 Those antibiotics cause other problems too.
 Since UTIs are commonly diagnosed on symptoms alone, very broad antibiotics are often prescribed.
 These don’t just kill the bad bacteria, but some of the good bacteria too.
 As a result, antibiotic use for UTIs can lead to other problems like yeast infections.
 This is because your good bacteria, keeping yeast populations in check, are killed off by the antibiotics.

 Certain behaviors put you at risk, which we define as sexual activity, prolonged physical activity, or extended periods without a shower.
 Drink Uqora immediately (1 hour or less) after these activities to maintain urinary health when you’re vulnerable.
 Uqora takes into effect during your next urination.
+If you need more consistent coverage, common for post-menopausal women and elderly women, drink Uqora daily for the defense you need against UTIs.

 For a full, cited, scientific description of Urinary Tract Infections and the Uqora product, please click here.